bluenviron/mediamtx/README.md

 #### Client count

-The current number of clients, publishers and receivers is printed in each log line; for instance, the line:
+The current number of clients, publishers and readers is printed in each log line; for instance, the line:
 ```
 2020/01/01 00:00:00 [2/1/1] [client 127.0.0.1:44428] OPTION
 ```